Masters in Taxation Campus Programs

 Some of the options you might find may include Master of Science in Taxation and MS in Accounting –Tax Specialization.
 Many programs are designed for currently practicing accountants, lawyers, financial managers and planners who need extensive information and formal study in taxation.
 Other programs prepare students to become tax advisors and may have a different curriculum

-Will Earning a Masters in Taxation On Campus Pay Off?
+Will Earning a Masters in Taxation Pay Off?

 If you anticipate working in finance, some higher-level jobs may require a master’s degree in business administration or in finance.
 The Financial Industry Regulatory Authority (FINRA) is the central licensing organization for the securities industry, and it requires licenses for many financial analyst positions.[ii]